from difficult people, and

 from painful events.

-I surprise some when I tell them how quickly I get discouraged and spiral down.
+I surprise some who know me when I tell them how quickly I get discouraged and spiral down.
 My first reflex is often to run and hide, although others look at stability as one of my strong points.

 I’m learning to bounce well.

-I’m learning to bounce well like my favorite “pet,” Weeble-Wobble (Google “Weeble-Wobble” if this is an unknown “species”).
-My initial, knee-jerk may often be discouragement, yet I now bounce well through my chosen secondary responses.
+I’m learning to bounce well like my favorite “pet,” Weeble-Wobble.
+If you don’t know my wonderful pet Weeble who I take everywhere with me, Google “Weeble-Wobble.”
+My initial, knee-jerk rsponse may often be discouragement, yet I now bounce well through my chosen secondary responses.

-…in adversity grows stronger so I more quickly bounce back.
+…in adversity grows stronger so I bounce back more quickly.
 Growing maturity is not marked by perfection, but progress in the right direction.
 When I struggle (not “if”!), I now (a) become aware more quickly and (b) respond more swiftly.

 When I think of bounce well, I’m not thinking about how to avoid trials or tough times.
 Good luck with that strategy!
-Pain and suffering are part and parcel of our lives in a fallen world, and normal for Christians who desire to live godly (2 Timothy 3:12).
+Pain and suffering are part and parcel of our lives in a fallen world.
+Trials and loss are normal for followers of Jesus who desire to live godly (2 Timothy 3:12).
 Let’s learn a healthy Biblical theology of how God uses pain and suffering to form us into our highest and best.

 What is Weeble’s inner secret?

-Why can Weeble get slapped around by life, yet quickly stand upright again?
+Weeble gets slapped around by life, yet quickly stands upright again.

 Weeble is heavily weighted at its foundation.
 When life assaults, he wobbles a bit, but does not fall.
 Circumstances in life may knock us down, yet not out as we learn to bounce well.